tetsureign/owen-be-assignment/README.md

 docker compose up -d
 ```

-This spins up a PostgreSQL container with name `owen-be-assignnment`
+This spins up a PostgreSQL container with name `oven-be-assignnment`
 and default credentials defined in `.env.example`.

 ### Configure environment